 The size of the organisation and its structure will determine whether you ask to speak with content leaders for each relevant business unit, or section.
 To find that out you would use the information provided by the Information Analyst, or the client might need to identify who those people are.
 The Project Manager / Coordinator for the SharePoint implementation should schedule the meetings between the Business Analyst and the relevant users.
 The Business Analysts would then record responses relevant to these questions and collate these on a User Requirements Survey list stored on the SharePoint Projects site (**).

 Another strategy is to have the responses voice recorded using say a portable voice recorder, since it’s quite possible that in the delivery of the answers from the client that you will get information that might sound trivial, but is in fact critical to how content is managed in a particular business unit.

-All questions are general and non-technical.
-These questions will not address any advanced features of a Team site, a particular site feature, or (for example) a specific template such as Blog , Wiki, Workspaces, and so on.
+This article points to TechNet articles concerning SharePoint 2010 but relates to 2013, 2016 and SharePoint Online.
+All questions given in this artcle are general, non-technical and business focused.
+These questions will not address any advanced features of a Team site, a particular site feature, or (for example) a specific template such as Blog , Wiki, Communuication, and so on.
 These are mapped by the SharePoint Architect as SharePoint solutions to relevant user requirements and then used to provide acceptance, training, education in the DEPLOY stage.